1956 Constitution of Pakistan

+The 1956 Constitution was the fundamental law of Pakistan from 23 March 1956 till 7 October 1958.
+Adopted by the Constituent Assembly of Pakistan, it was the first constitution of an independent Pakistan and ended the dominion status by establishing an Islamic Republic.
+It lasted over 2 and a half years when it was abrogated by President Iskander Mirza through a martial law.
+Consisting of 234 articles, 13 parts and 6 schedules, the constitution promulgated a federal semi-parliamentary system with the President as head of state and the Prime Minister as head of government.

 Origins

 Pakistan became independent from the United Kingdom in 1947, but remained a British Dominion, like Canada and Australia, until 1956.
 Under Section 8 of the Indian Independence Act, 1947, the Government of India Act 1935 - with certain adaptations - served as the working constitution of Pakistan; still, the need of a full independence and a constitution to be framed by the elected representatives of the people was all the more necessary for the free citizens of a sovereign state.
 Therefore, the first Constituent Assembly was formed under the Independence Act and was entrusted with two separate functions: